Preventing Non-Paying Customers

 Nobody ever considers having a customer that doesn’t pay when starting out.
 With a few basic tips, you can help keep that risk to a minimum.

 You need to focus on the customers that pay. not those that don’t.
 So to avoid the issue, here are a few precautionary measures you can use.

 Sometimes, no matter what you do, you will encounter somebody that has not paid.
-There are a whole stack of reasons or excuses but that is not your problem.
+There is a whole stack of reasons or excuses but that is not your problem.
 It is a proven fact that the faster you act, you faster you get paid.
-Statistics support this so lets look at what you can do.
+Statistics support this so let’s look at what you can do.